-Today, we’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!
+We’re sharing the easiest way to organize your pantry and refrigerator with simple tips and tricks anyone can do!

-Don’t get me wrong, it’s taken a bit of trial and error as our needs have changed, a lot of decluttering over the years and sheer determination to keep the system maintained each month.
+It’s taken a bit of trial and error as our needs have changed over the years, a lot of decluttering, and a sheer determination to keep the system maintained each month.

 and this on the other.